 Enjoying time outside—from BBQs and warm nights on the porch, to long walks and camping—is one of the absolute best things about summer and spring.
 The pests that often show up to spoil these fun activities—like ants, mosquitoes, chiggers, fleas and ticks—are the absolute worst.

 Applying a non-toxic repellent like Cedarcide Original to family and pets can make grilling out, pool parties, and other backyard activities bite-free.
-A monthly yard treatment like Yardsafe or PCO Choice will control active bug populations and help repel additional pests from moving into your lawn and eventually your home.
+A monthly yard treatment like PCO Choice will control active bug populations and help repel additional pests from moving into your lawn and eventually your home.

 Did you know traditional household air fresheners and scented candles can fill your home with harmful toxins, threatening the health of your family and pets?
 Cedarcide Pet+Bedding+Home is naturally sourced and free of synthetic fragrances and other harsh ingredients.
 Here are 5 ways to use our new deodorizer and air freshener alternative!